 3. During Field Trips

 Today, sales reps are facing an explosion of digital assets at their disposal.
 Sales reps can use a content management system during field trips when they are out meeting clients.
 Many a time, they may experience poor internet connectivity.
 Besides, lugging around a laptop is not chic anymore.

 Sales reps can access content management systems on mobiles or iPads to whip up a quick demo or presentation.

 4. During Live Demos

 Imagine flicking between different media files during a webinar that you are hosting.
 Viewers could get disengaged with a lot of activity happening on their screens.

 Sales collateral management platforms are a medium of discussion during demos to customers.
-Digital content such as media files and documents can be seamlessly retrieved from these systems and displayed.
-It is easier to switch between two content pieces when all it is on a single content management platform.
+Digital content such as media files and documents can be seamlessly retrieved from these systems and demoed to customers.
+It is easier to switch between two content pieces when all of it is on a single content management platform.

 5. Accessing the right content at the right time

-Not all buyers are at the same stage of the buyer’s journey.
+Not all buyers are on the same stage of the buyer’s journey.
 Some might just be testing the waters, while a few others might have made up their minds already.
 As a result, all of them need different content.
-Salespeople must be able to whip up the most suitable material for each class of buyers.
+Salespeople must be able to project the most suitable material for each class of buyers.
 Looking for it in inboxes, local PCs, and Sharepoint is a futile exercise.

-A sales content management platform can store the content with hashtags, categorization, and descriptions so that they are quickly accessible.
+A sales content management platform can store content with hashtags, categorizations, and descriptions so that they are quickly accessible.